khadijapaderwala/software-development-group-project-team-vivaldi/README.md

 The CADD scores which highlight functional impact of the SNPS were obtained from SNPnexus https://www.snp-nexus.org/v4/.

 ### Gene Functional Terms
+The functional terms were obtained from SNPnexus connected to reactome data to link mapped genes to their biological pathways.

 ### Population Data
 All population data we have obtained is from the international genome sample resource website (IGSR) https://www.internationalgenome.org.